Labour History in Abbotsford Logo

 Category: Japanese

-Living mostly on their own in the Clayburn area, Riichi Sasaki built up his farm without the support that other Japanese Canadian communities had.
+Living mostly on his own in the Clayburn area, Riichi Sasaki built up his farm without the support that other Japanese Canadian communities had.
 In 1920, he returned from Japan with his new wife, Misako.
 He cleared several acres of land and built their home.
 Together, they became the first family to grow strawberries in Clayburn.
 Strawberries later became an important crop for many Japanese Canadian farmers in the Fraser Valley.
 The Sasakis brought their early berry harvests to Mission by horse and cart along rough, bumpy trails.

 1920s